-The Rolls-Royce plants in Barnoldswick are an important focus for the large concentration of high value advanced engineering businesses throughout Pennine Lancashire.
-Their continued presence and future success is vital for both the sub-regional and local economy.
+The Rolls-Royce fan blade manufacturing facilities in Barnoldswick are an important focus for the large concentration of high value advanced engineering businesses throughout Pennine Lancashire.
+Their continued presence and future success is vital for both the sub-regional and local economy as they will be the basis for future growth in high-value, high-tech industries.
 Supporting investment in the advanced manufacturing sector does not diminish the need to further diversify the local economy and ensure that it is more resilient to any future economic downturns.
 Existing employment sites may offer redevelopment potential for a variety of uses.
 A limited amount of new housing will be provided to support the projected population growth in the town.

-In West Craven, Earby, like Barrowford in the M65 Corridor, will play a supporting role to its larger neighbour.
+In West Craven, Earby, will play a supporting role to its larger neighbour.
 Opportunities exist at the West Craven Business Park for additional employment on a scale appropriate to the size of the town.
 New housing and retail development will be limited to support the projected levels of employment and population growth.

 A number of villages and hamlets are located in the rural belt that separates the M65 Corridor from the West Craven Towns.
-Here the strategy focuses on the protection of the areas natural and built heritage, developing sustainable tourism, supporting farm diversification and meeting local needs.
+Here the strategy focuses on the protection of the area's natural and built heritage, developing sustainable tourism, supporting farm diversification and meeting local needs.
 The defined settlements in Rural Pendle will see limited growth.
 Development in the open countryside will be restricted, especially in those areas designated as Green Belt or AONB.